usnistgov/ARIAC/docs/tutorials/tutorial_6.rst

 - Imports

-    - :inline-python:`Duration`: A :inline-python:`wait(self, duration)` method is implemented using the :inline-python:`Duration` class.
-The :inline-python:`wait(self, duration)` method is used to wait for a specified duration while the gripper state is being changed.
+    - :python:`Duration`: A :python:`wait(self, duration)` method is implemented using the :python:`Duration` class.
+The :python:`wait(self, duration)` method is used to wait for a specified duration while the gripper state is being changed.

-    - :inline-python:`VacuumGripperState`: Message class for the vacuum gripper state (see `VacuumGripperState.msg <https://github.com/usnistgov/ARIAC/blob/ariac2023/ariac_msgs/msg/VacuumGripperState.msg>`_).
+    - :python:`VacuumGripperState`: Message class for the vacuum gripper state (:term:`ariac_msgs/msg/VacuumGripperState`).
 This message is used to determine if the gripper is enabled or disabled, if an object is attached, and the type of the gripper.

-    - :inline-python:`VacuumGripperControl`: Service type for controlling the vacuum gripper (see `VacuumGripperControl.srv <https://github.com/usnistgov/ARIAC/blob/ariac2023/ariac_msgs/srv/VacuumGripperControl.srv>`_).
+    - :python:`VacuumGripperControl`: Service type for controlling the vacuum gripper (:term:`ariac_msgs/srv/VacuumGripperControl`).

 - Class Variables

-    - :inline-python:`_gripper_states`: A dictionary for converting the :inline-python:`VacuumGripperState` constants to strings.
+    - :python:`_gripper_states`: A dictionary for converting the :python:`VacuumGripperState` constants to strings.
 This is used for logging the gripper state.

 - Instance Variables

-    - :inline-python:`_floor_robot_gripper_state_sub`: Subscriber to the floor robot gripper state topic.
+    - :python:`_floor_robot_gripper_state_sub`: Subscriber to the floor robot gripper state topic.

-    - :inline-python:`_floor_gripper_enable`: Service client for turning on/off the vacuum gripper on the floor robot.
+    - :python:`_floor_gripper_enable`: Service client for turning on/off the vacuum gripper on the floor robot.

-    - :inline-python:`_floor_robot_gripper_state`: Attribute to store the current state of the floor robot gripper.
+    - :python:`_floor_robot_gripper_state`: Attribute to store the current state of the floor robot gripper.

 - Instance Methods

-    - :inline-python:`_floor_robot_gripper_state_cb(self, msg: VacuumGripperState)`: Callback for the topic ``/ariac/floor_robot_gripper_state``.
+    - :python:`_floor_robot_gripper_state_cb(self, msg: VacuumGripperState)`: Callback for the topic :topic:`/ariac/floor_robot_gripper_state`.
 This is used to store the current state of the floor robot gripper.

-    - :inline-python:`set_floor_robot_gripper_state(self, state)`: Function to set the gripper state of the floor robot.
+    - :python:`set_floor_robot_gripper_state(self, state)`: Function to set the gripper state of the floor robot.
 This function calls the ROS service to change the gripper state.

-    - :inline-python:`wait(self, duration)`: Function to wait for a specified duration.
+    - :python:`wait(self, duration)`: Function to wait for a specified duration.
 This function is used to wait for the gripper state to change.